aeternity/protocol/channels/OFF-CHAIN.md

 Execution of a contract inside a state channel requires parties to be able to initialise a virtual machine to run their smart contracts in.

-Contracts are executed in rounds, which are denoted by `round`-s.
+Contracts are executed in rounds, which are denoted by `round` attribute.

 Every party executes each smart contract locally and checks if the signed states they receive match up with theirs.
 In the case that states and signatures are